mp107/streamlink/docs/plugin_matrix.rst

 reshet                  reshet.tv            Yes   Yes   Streams may be geo-restricted to Israel. rtbf                    - rtbf.be/auvio      Yes   Yes   Streams may be geo-restricted to Belgium or Europe.
                         - rtbfradioplayer.be
-rtlxl                   rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
+rtklive_com             rtklive.com          Yes   No    Streams may be geo-restricted to Kosovo. rtlxl                   rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
 Livestreams not supported. rte                     rte.ie/player        Yes   Yes rtpplay                 rtp.pt/play          Yes   Yes   Streams may be geo-restricted to Portugal.